Degree Level:

 Degree:

-Spark change at the local, state, or national level with a degree in History/Political Science!
-If you have causes you believe in and want to have the opportunity to make a difference, majoring in History/Political Science will give you the knowledge of the past and the dedication for the future you need to succeed in government.
+Spark change at the local, state, or national level with a minor in History/Political Science!
+If you have causes you believe in and want to have the opportunity to make a difference, minoring in History/Political Science will give you the knowledge of the past and the dedication for the future you need to succeed in government.

-Here’s what makes the Mount’s History/Political Science major unique:
+Here’s what makes the Mount’s History/Political Science minor unique:

-What to expect as a History/Political Science major
+What to expect as a History/Political Science minor

 Learn about History/Political Science academic requirements and courses here.